aishwindersandhu/MEG_Test/test-app/README.md

 This will compile your project and store the build artifacts in the `dist/` directory.
 By default, the production build optimizes your application for performance and speed.

 ## Running unit tests
-1.For this test, I have implemented unit tests for Login Component as demonstration of how I approach maintainability and validation of code implemented.
+1. For this test, I have implemented unit tests for Login Component as demonstration of how I approach maintainability and validation of code implemented.
 2. The command will run tests only for Login Component at the moment.
 3. The features tested:
 - Validates Form Behaviour